kaveerh/bedrock-mining-demo/content/3SafetyRag.md

 # How can AWS support your Retrieval-Augmented Generation requirements?
 Amazon Bedrock is a fully-managed service that offers a choice of high-performing foundation models—along with a broad set of capabilities—to build generative AI applications while simplifying development and maintaining privacy and security.
 With knowledge bases for Amazon Bedrock, you can connect FMs to your data sources for RAG in just a few clicks.
 Vector conversions, retrievals, and improved output generation are all handled automatically.

-## steps
+##
 1.Configure the data sources to add to your knowledge base.
-2.pload your data to an Amazon S3 bucket.
+2.Upload your data to an Amazon S3 bucket.
 3.Ingest your data by generating embeddings with a foundation model and storing them in a supported vector store.
 4.Set up your application or agent to query the knowledge base and return augmented responses.